kulthoom12/habit_tracker/README.md

 Register Page

-Allows new users to creat an account
+Allows new users to create an account

-Automaticaly logs them in upon succesful registration
+Automatically logs them in upon successful registration

 Login Page

 Uses Django AuthenticationForm

-Provides error feedbak for incorect credentials
+Provides error feedback for incorrect credentials

 Logout

-Ends the sesson and redirects users to the login page.
+Ends the session and redirects users to the login page.

 ###  Future  Features

-Habit Categrories
+Habit Categories

-- Group habbits by type (health, work, personal) to keep things orgnized.
+- Group habits by type (health, work, personal) to keep things organized.

 Dashboard Themes

-L- ight/dark mode or custom thems so users can pick what looks best.
+- Light/dark mode or custom themes so users can pick what looks best.

 Password Reset

-- Users can resset forgotten passwords via an email link.
+- Users can reset forgotten passwords via an email link.

 Two-Factor Auth

-- Optional 2FA for extra securtiy at login.
+- Optional 2FA for extra security at login.

 ## Tools & Technologies Used